WHICH PC DO I NEED?

 Here you will find our guide to building the PC to meet your needs:

-Choosing and creating your own PC can be an expensive route to go down when you do not know what you need, You get a system in your head and then you price it up and with several upgrades that appear to minimal in price difference can soon add up, we hope that our guide ensures you get the right system for you at the right price.
+Choosing and creating your own PC can be an expensive route to go down when you do not know what you need, You get a system in your head and then you price it up and with several upgrades that appear to be minimal price difference can soon add up, we hope that our guide ensures you get the right system for you at the right price.

 The first few formula's needed are "What you are going to be using the system for?" and "What your budget is?".